twinforces/datarepublican/990tools/docs/grok.md

 - Handles ownership relationships
 - Provides `save_to_database()` method for bulk operations
 - Ensures proper insertion order
+- merge class method allows multiple PDCs to be combined into a giant PDC by the consumer threads for maximum throughput.

 #### **UUID7 Primary Keys**
 - Time-ordered UUIDs for efficient indexing